-WSF will replace the Vashon ferry terminal timber trestle, which is a framework of timber that supports the ramps to the ferry.
+WSF will seismically brace the entire Vashon ferry terminal timber trestle, which is a framework of timber that serves as the holding lanes, and pedestrian and vehicular lanes to/from the ramps to the ferry.

 Why is WSDOT

 The existing timber trestle constructed in 1957 is at risk of collapse in the event of an earthquake.
 The project will bring the entire timber trestle up to current seismic code and allow access to and from the island in the event of an earthquake.

 In the event of a seismic occurrence, the main transportation corridor for Vashon Island residents will be better protected.

 - Reliability: Having a reliable transportation alternative to and from an island gives the public greater flexibility for travel.

 - Safety: The project brings the trestle up to seismic, mechanical and electrical codes.

 What is the project timeline?

 - May 2016: Complete construction.